DawnLIU35/DawnLIU35.github.io/_pages/about.md

 Recent Research
 ======

-To Do: Unlearnable Examples for Generative Model.
+&bullet; To Do: Unlearnable Examples for Generative Model.

-08/2022~present: Data Imbalance in Self-Supervised Federated Learning.
+&bullet; 08/2022~present: Data Imbalance in Self-Supervised Federated Learning.

-04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
+&bullet; 04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
 A paper is under review at **ICLR 2023**.

-01/2022~03/2022: Fairness in Continual Learning.
+&bullet; 01/2022~03/2022: Fairness in Continual Learning.

 Publications